 \subsection{Damped response and core-level spectroscopy of the water molecule}

 Next, we turn to computing core-level absorption spectra of water.
 The absorption strength can be related to the imaginary part of the damped, frequency-dependent complex dipole--dipole polarizability (see Eq. \eqref{eq:sigma_abs}), which can be obtained using (damped) linear response.
 In XAS, an electron is excited from the core level into the virtual orbitals.
 Therefore, a qualitatively correct description requires the inclusion of the relevant core orbitals in the active space.
 Predicting XAS using a SCI framework is anticipated to be more challenging than the previous examples of static polarizabilities, since the core absorption spectrum requires a description of highly excited states, which are unlikely to be well described with only the determinants important for the ground state energy.
 We first consider a smaller example where obtaining CASCI reference results remains easily accessible, using a (10e, 14o) active space (with around 4 million determinants).
+We note that this is a very limited active space and basis set, but it is important to verify whether the LR-SCI method converges to the correct FCI (or CASCI) limit, regardless of any specific choice of active space and basis.
 We compute spectra with LR-SCI with a set of increasingly tight thresholds $\varepsilon$.

 As shown in Figure~\ref{fig:water_xas_calibration}, with the (10e, 14o) active space, there are two primary transitions in the XA spectrum of water, namely a lower-intensity absorption at 540.0 eV, followed by a more intense absorption at 541.7 eV, which correspond to the 4$a_1$ and 2$b_2$ transitions\cite{schirmer1993k,ekstrom2006x,fahleson2016polarization}.
 A third, higher-energy Rydberg-like transition (2$b_1$) is present experimentally, but a theoretical description would require the inclusion of diffuse basis functions, which are missing in the (10e, 14o) space.